Banaue Rice Terraces Tour Without a Guide

 We were not impressed by the restaurants in Banaue.
 The popular People’s Lodge and Restaurant commands a spectacular view over the valley below (on the back part) but although the food was ok, the service was very poor.
 We had breakfast at the Las Vegas restaurant opposite; they had decent oatmeal, eggs and coffee at a very affordable prices and were open early in the morning (many other restaurants were not).

-- Carry water around with you if you’re trekking through the rice terraces of Banaue and Batad.
+- Carry water around with you if you’re on a Banaue rice terraces tour.
 There are shops serving cold drinks too but you will need constant hydration!

 - Carry sunglasses and sunblock – we got pretty sunburnt during our hike!